muzzley/process-id-dealer/README.md

     PROCESS_ID_DEALER_SERVER_PORT=5000 node server.js

 **As the ids are dealt based on the original `pid`s of the requesting applications and recycled when old `pid`s die, it's necessary to run an instance of this server on each machine**.

+If the server dies or is restarted, the dealt ids are maintained since we're using LevelDB for storage.

 ## Requesting an id